SkylineCommunications/dataminer-docs/connector-help/connector_help/Marlink_Trouble_Ticket_Interface.md

 ### Hidden

-This page contains internal parameters used by the driver, such as buffer parameters, which can be manually cleared using the buttons **Clear Buffer Stack** and **Clear Retry Stack**.
+This page contains internal parameters used by the connector, such as buffer parameters, which can be manually cleared using the buttons **Clear Buffer Stack** and **Clear Retry Stack**.

 ### Web Interface page